The Problems Your Building System Isn’t Showing You

 Most Systems Show Data—But Not the Full Picture

-Building systems generate large amounts of data, but many issues do not appear as clear alarms.
+Building systems generate large amounts of data, but many issues never trigger alarms.
 Instead, they show up as patterns over time.

 The costliest problems are often the ones that go unnoticed.